 A young organization established in 2004, Pitching in for Kids was inspired by local business owners wanting to give back to the community.
 Already having established themselves within the community, Carol Troxell and Sara Youngelson decided to take their passion of community involvement to the next level.
 Starting up Pitching in for Kids (PIFK) has become one of their most exciting adventures!
-The organization is getting ready to launch it's very first program.
-It is our desire to pair up a friend/pal with a child who has recently suffered the loss of a close loved one (parent) or a child who is trying to work his/her way through a divorce.
-This new program is in the early planning stages and will be supported by some of our upcoming events such as the Half Marathon fundraiser, 2012 Mayo Bowl, the 2013 Pitching in for Kids All-Star Celebrity Golf Events and Poker Party Hosted by Tim Wakefield & Jason Varitek, and many new and exciting events and fundraisers.
+PIFK is ready to launch a new program that is in the early planning stages and will be supported by some of our upcoming events such as the Half Marathon fundraiser, 2013 Mayo Bowl, the 2014 Pitching in for Kids All-Star Celebrity Golf Events and Poker Party, and many new and exciting events and fundraisers.

 Pitching in for Kids has received press from NESN, The Boston Herald, The Boston Globe, The Metro, ESPN Radio, WRKO, WEEI, MIX 104.1, Improper Bostonian, MLB TV, and many more.
 The word is out...we are looking forward to bringing you more exciting events in the months to come!!